aksiksi/checkvat/README.md

 # CheckVAT

-A Scala library that checks for the validity of a given EU VAT as defined by VIES.
+A Scala library that checks for the validity of a given EU VAT as defined by the VIES specification.

+## Commercial Use

+If you would like a non-copyleft license for use in a commercial product, feel free to [contact me](mailto:help@assil.me).

+## Build

+Install the latest version of `sbt`, then run: `sbt compile`.

+## Test

+Simply run: `sbt test`.

 ## Usage